-Keep in mind that I have been saying that "every 7th comment by Trump actually makes sense – it's those other six that are poison."
-For example, every 7th comment would include diatribes against the high statutory (and effective) corporate taxes here relative to, say, Ireland, or the state of our infrastructure (Newark airport is an abomination – my word, actually, he called it "horrible"), or the overburden of excessive government regulation, and so on.
+Keep in mind that I have been saying that "every seventh comment by Trump actually makes sense – it's those other six that are poison."
+For example, every seventh comment would include diatribes against the high statutory (and effective) corporate taxes here relative to, say, Ireland, or the state of our infrastructure (Newark airport is an abomination – my word, actually, he called it "horrible"), or the overburden of excessive government regulation, and so on.

-If, the other "six comments" are not for posturing, his disciples do not realize that, and they hold his feet to the fire.
-In that case we have a problem.
+If the other "six comments" are not for posturing, his disciples do not realize that, and they hold his feet to the fire.
+In that case, we have a problem.

 For example, just distorting global trade will also shut down capital inflows and without these, we will be forced to go back to Quantitative Easing to fund our deficits.
-Very few politicians out there seem to understand the fact that trade and capital flows are inter-linked...in fact, this is why I signed the letter with 370 “Economists against Trump.”
+Very few politicians out there seem to understand the fact that trade and capital flows are inter-linked.
+In fact, this is why I signed the letter with 370 “Economists against Trump.”
 (In the list of economists, they switched my last name with my first.)
 Long bonds are already flashing warning lights.

 So, do we worry?